LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 For online maps, the local projection is very important.
 If you are looking for directions in a city, what matters most to you is that the roads look correct.
 This is why the Mercator map is used.
 The scale for it changes at each latitude, but online maps can easily calculate this at each point.
-Try this with [Google maps][maps_google].
+Try this with [Google Maps][maps_google].
 For the same zoom factor, the scale bar is not the same length at each latitude.
-Along the equator, the scale bar has a minimum of 5m.
+Also, along the equator, the scale bar has a minimum of 5m.
 Up near the poles, which is way more stretched out, the scale bar goes down to 1m.
 But you don't notice this when zooming in on a specific point in the map.

-A nice online calculator for rhumb lines and great circles can be found [here][map_calcs].
-There is also the option to show the lines on the Mercator map.
+For the record, if you are going to look at long distances on Google Maps, it's best to turn the "Globe view" option on.

 ## Tables for trigs, Mercator and logs